 Delete unneeded API keys to minimize exposure to attacks.

 Rotate your API keys periodically.
-You can rotate API keys by calling the
+To rotate your API keys, call the

 Review your code before publicly releasing it.
 Ensure that your code does not contain API keys or any other private information before you make your code publicly available.